rhysbrooks1/CS321-002-s25-team-09/README.md

 and `18:46` with all other entries mostly distributed past `11:40`.
 The majority of `Accepted` occurrences happened between `12:00` to `19:15`.

-Below represents the table for analyzing a select few B-Trees for their top results in their corresponding database and the questions to answer in a file named [`BTree-Database-Analysis.md`](BTree-Database-Analysis.md) that you will add to your project.
+Below represents the table for analyzing a select few BTrees for their top results in their corresponding database and the questions to answer in a file named [`BTree-Database-Analysis.md`](BTree-Database-Analysis.md) that you will add to your project.